awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl-base.md

 # Using a base AMI<a name="efa-start-nccl-base"></a>

-The following steps help you to get started with one of the following base AMIs: Amazon Linux, Amazon Linux 2, RHEL 7\.6, RHEL 7\.7, CentOS 7, Ubuntu 16\.04, and Ubuntu 18\.04\.
+The following steps help you to get started with one of the following base AMIs: Amazon Linux, Amazon Linux 2, RHEL 7\.6, RHEL 7\.7, RHEL 7\.8, CentOS 7, Ubuntu 16\.04, and Ubuntu 18\.04\.

 **Topics**
 + [Step 1: Prepare an EFA\-enabled security group](#nccl-start-base-setup)